misawsneto/paas-platform/README.md

 ![Liferay Cockpit Home](https://raw.githubusercontent.com/misawsneto/paas-platform/main/home.jpg)

+## Prototype

+The UI prototype for this project can be found here: https://polish-small-67185439.figma.site/

 ## Overview

 LC2 treats Git as the source of truth and uses Argo CD to reconcile desired state into Kubernetes.
 The Cockpit management interface (Java + Next.js) enables project Owners and Members to operate their environments without requiring direct kubectl access.